-Platzer is a small, listed real-estate company with a portfolio of SEK 9.9bn.
-Platzer is purely focused on the Gothenburg area, which implies low diversification and concentration risk.
-The company owns, manages and develops 58 properties with a lettable area of 463,000sqm (as of the end of March 2016).
-However, most of its properties are located in the central and western parts of the city.
+Platzer Platzer is a relatively small, listed real-estate company with a portfolio of SEK 10.8bn.
+The company is purely focused on the Gothenburg area, which implies low diversification and as a consequence, high concentration risk.
+The company owns, manages and develops 61 properties with a lettable area of 478,000sqm (as of end of September 2016).
+Most of its properties are located in the central and western parts of the city.
 Platzer has a dominant market position in the areas Northern Gårda and Högsbo.

-Platzer has a total of 600 tenants.
-The largest 20 tenants represent 33% of the total rental value, which indicates relatively good tenant diversification, especially given the relatively small sized portfolio.
+The company has a total of approx. 600 tenants.
+The largest 20 tenants represent 32% of the total rental value, which implies tenant concentration, especially given the relatively small sized portfolio.
 Governmental lease contracts include Länsförsäkringar, Domstolsverket and Migrationsverket.
-Platzer focuses on commercial properties and the larger part of its portfolio consists of office properties.
-Platzer is actively developing its properties by rebuilding and by building new properties.
-This is can be viewed as a risk depending on the degree of pre-let.
-Gothenburg is a city in which many developments are taking place.
-Currently Platzer is involved in larger projects in Northern Gårda, Högsbo and Lilla Bommen.
+Platzer focuses on commercial properties and a large portion of its portfolio consists of office properties.
+Platzer is actively working on its portfolio by rebuilding existing properties and also, by building new properties.
+The level of project development can be viewed as a risk depending on the degree of pre-let.
+Gothenburg is a city which, in our view, have been in need of more office space for quite some time and therefore, project developments are necessary.
+Currently Platzer's ongoing projects have a total estimated investment value of SEK 740m.
 The company's vacancy rate is 7%, which is average relative to peers.
-The average remaining lease period of 4 years is on the short side.
+The average remaining lease period of 3.6 years is on the short side.